Trump says CEO of Intel must resign, calling him "highly conflicted"

 "Mr. Tan reportedly controls dozens of Chinese companies and has a stake in hundreds of Chinese advanced-manufacturing and chip firms," Cotton wrote in the letter.
 "At least eight of these companies reportedly have ties to the Chinese People's Liberation Army."

+The senator asked Yeary to respond to a series of questions on Tan's ties to the Chinese companies by Aug.
+15.

-Lip-Bu Tan, a veteran of the semiconductor industry, was appointed as CEO of Intel in March.
+Tan, a technology investor and veteran of the semiconductor industry, was appointed as CEO of Intel in March.